camillesalvador/akafred.github.io/_posts/2014-12-07-creating-the-akafred-site.markdown

 dek:    "Static site generation with Jekyll and Github Pages"
 lede:   "Using a static site generation tool for your blog makes your blog performant and secure.
 Using Docker helps you get started quickly."
 date:   2014-12-07 12:00:00
-update: 2014-12-09 10:10:00
+update: 2014-12-16 20:00:00
-categories: static-site-generation jekyll docker blogging
+categories: static-site-generation jekyll docker blogging clicky disqus
 ---
 _Aller anfang ist schwer_ my German teacher told us, and oh my! does that apply to blogging when you are a techie, who—in theory at least—could have *built* a blogging platform _if you just had the time_.
 It does not help that you have [extremely capable colleagues][kodemaker] who probably have done just that.
 Obviously the abandoned WordPress-blog from yesteryear does not cut it anymore ...